 Some Android apps may start to malfunction after a while.
-For example, your Chrome web browser may fill up with notifications you do not want, or your antivirus may not function as well because of a configuration mistake you have made.
-Also, some apps, after a long period of use, with many settings and updates being changed, may start misbehaving.
-If you want to reset an Android app without "deleting it" or uninstalling it, you can do that with ease.
+Your Google Chrome web browser may fill up with notifications you do not want, or Facebook may be crashing because of a configuration mistake or corrupted files in its cache.
+Also, some apps, after a long period of use, many updates, and changed settings, may start misbehaving.
+If you want to reset an app on your Android smartphone or tablet without "deleting it" or uninstalling it, you can do that with ease.
 Here is how:

-NOTE: In this guide, we cover Android 8 Oreo and Android 9 Pie, and we use two sets of screenshots: one for each version.
-The screenshots for Android 8 are always on the left, while those for Android 9 are on the right.
+NOTE: In this guide, we cover Android 9 Pie and Android 10, but we use only one set of screenshots, taken in Android 10.
+That is because the procedure is very similar in both versions of Android.
 If you do not know what version of Android you are using, read: What version of Android do I have?
 3 ways of checking!

-How to reset an Android app to its initial state
+How to reset an app to its initial state on Android devices

-Now you see several options for the app that you chose.
-Tap Storage.
+You see several options for the app that you chose.
+To reset the app, and delete the data stored by it, tap Storage.

 Android displays storage information about the app you have chosen.
 You can see the app size, how much user data it stores, the size of its cache, and the total space occupied on your Android device.
-To completely reset it, tap Clear data.
+To completely reset it, tap Clear data or Clear storage.

-Android informs you about the consequences of this action: it is going to delete all the data of the app, its settings, accounts, databases, and so on.
-This means that it is going to completely reset it, and make it available as it was when you first installed it.
-To confirm that you are OK with the reset process, tap OK in Android 8 or Delete in Android 9.
+Android informs you about the consequences of this action: it is going to delete all the app's data, settings, accounts, databases, and so on.
+This means that it completely resets it and makes it available as it was when you first installed it.
+To confirm that you want to reset the app, tap OK or Delete, depending on the name of the option on your device.

 The selected app is now reset.
-Close the Settings, and you can start the app that you have reset, and reconfigure it again, from scratch.
+Close the Settings, and you are done.
+When you start the app that you have reset, it acts as if it were newly installed, and you have to reconfigure it again.

 What Android app did you reset and why?

-Many of our friends and family have troubles with their default web browser on Android.
-While browsing the web, they did pay attention to what they tapped on and ended up with weird notifications being displayed daily, and some dodgy settings.
-A solution to remove all their headaches is to reset their browser as shown in this guide.
-Before closing this tutorial, tell us below what Android app did you reset, and why?
+Many of our friends and family have trouble with their default web browser on Android.
+While browsing the web, they did not pay attention to what they tapped on.
+They ended up with spam notifications being displayed daily.
+A solution to remove all their headaches is to reset their browser, as shown in this guide.
+Before closing this tutorial, tell us below what Android app did you reset and why?
 What kind of problems did you have with it?